-Determination of whether a set of assets acquired, and liabilities assumed, constitute a business may require the Company to make certain judgments, taking into account all facts and circumstances.
+Determination of whether a set of assets acquired and liabilities assumed constitute a business may require the Company to make certain judgments, taking into account all facts and circumstances.
 A business is presumed to be an integrated set of activities and assets capable of being conducted and managed for the purpose of providing a return in the form of dividends, lower costs or economic benefits.
 The transaction between Kuya and Miramont was determined to be an RTO and the acquisition of assets (Note 4).
 The transaction with S&L Andes was determined to constitute an acquisition of assets (Note 5).
-The transaction with CobalTech was determined to constitute an acquisition of assets (Note 6).

-NOTES TO THE CONDENSED INTERIM CONSOLIDATED FINANCIAL STATEMENTS (Expressed in US Dollars) (Unaudited) SEPTEMBER 30, 2021
+NOTES TO THE CONDENSED INTERIM CONSOLIDATED FINANCIAL STATEMENTS (Expressed in US Dollars) (Unaudited) MARCH 31, 2021